chef/chef-web-docs/chef_master/source/chef_overview.rst

        .. tag security_key_pairs_chef_client

-       RSA public key-pairs are used to authenticate Chef Infra Client with the Chef Infra Server every time a Chef Infra Client needs access to data that is stored on the Chef Infra Server.
+       Chef Infra Client authenticates with the Chef Infra Server using RSA public key-pairs each time a Chef Infra Client needs access to data that is stored on the Chef Infra Server.
 This prevents any node from accessing data that it shouldn't and it ensures that only nodes that are properly registered with the Chef Infra Server can be managed.

        .. end_tag